 That Crippling Morning Anxiety

 This is something that the not-so-morning folks will undoubtedly relate to.
-As soon as you wake up, anxiety about the day ahead, what needs to be done, what doesn’t, how to cope with it all, and so on kicks in, potentially disrupting your entire day with bad energy.
+As soon as you wake up, anxiety about the day ahead, what needs to be done, what doesn’t, how to cope with it all, and so on, potentially disrupting your entire day with bad energy.

 If you want to avoid these anxiety attacks right after getting out of bed, it is advised that you go for morning yoga and exercises.

 Anxiety does not emerge all alone.
 It is, in actuality, a jackpot that comes with a slew of afflictions intended to ruin your day.
 When you are anxious, even small things may greatly influence you.
-To deal with such a circumstance, you will require regular validation and attention.
+You will require regular validation and attention to deal with such a circumstance.
 Your anxiety may also make you feel uncertain about yourself, causing you to mistrust yourself and develop trust issues.

-So, if you want to get rid of this slew of troubles, addressing the root cause is the way to go.
+So, if you want to eliminate this slew of troubles, addressing the root cause is the way to go.
 Seek support and expert assistance to overcome anxiety and the issues that it causes.

 Okay, But What if it Does??